 Injury to the nerve on the outside aspect of the 1st metatarsal (deep peroneal nerve), or on the inside aspect of the first metatarsal (medial branch of the superficial peroneal nerve), can occur due to the placement of the incisions.
 Nerve injury can occur due to retraction, direct injury, or from scarring during the recovery process.
 If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve.

 Over Correction/Under Correction

 Determining the extent of correction required can be challenging for the surgeon.
 If the foot ends up in a less than an ideal position, the patient may end up with more symptoms and other conditions, such as metatarsalgia.

 Another potential complication with this procedure is having pain associated with the hardware used to secure the first metatarsal.
-It is not uncommon for patients to benefit form hardware removal after a dorsiflexing 1st metatarsal osteotomy when the bone has healed.
+It is not uncommon for patients to benefit from hardware removal after a dorsiflexing 1st metatarsal osteotomy, once the bone has healed.

 Edited May 23, 2017